 - Level of contribution.
 Transport activities contribute among other anthropogenic and natural causes, directly, indirectly, and cumulatively to environmental problems.
 In some cases, they may be a dominant factor, while in others, their role is marginal and challenging to establish.

 - Scale of impact.
-Transport activities contribute at different geographical scales to environmental problems, ranging from local (noise and CO emissions) to global (climate change), not forgetting continental / national/regional problems (smog and acid rain).
+Transport activities contribute at different geographical scales to environmental problems, ranging from local (noise and carbon monoxide emissions) to global (climate change), not forgetting continental, national and regional problems (smog and acid rain).

-Establishing environmental policies for transportation thus must take account of the level of contribution and the geographical scale, otherwise, some policies may just move the problems elsewhere and have unintended consequences.
+Establishing environmental policies for transportation must take into account the level of contribution and the geographical scale.
+Otherwise, some policies may just move the problems elsewhere and have unintended consequences.
 A noted example is environmental policies in advanced economies inciting the relocation of some activities with high environmental externalities (e.g. steel making) in developing economies.
-This transfers the problem from one location to another.
+This transfers externalities from one location to another.
 Still, such as transfer usually involves new equipment and technologies that are usually having a lower environmental impact.
 Even if an administrative division (municipality, county, state) has adequate environmental enforcement policies, the geographical scale of an environmental impact (notably air pollutants) goes beyond established jurisdictions.
-This has become salient in the disposal of waste such as electronic goods that are transferred to developing economies with lower environmental regulations to be disposed of or recycled.
+This has become salient in the disposal of waste such as electronic goods that are shipped to developing economies with lower environmental regulations to be disposed of or recycled.